 Reversing Sarcopenia and Living a Full, Active, Long Life:

-Fred Bartlit, a renowned trial lawyer with 60 years of experience, explains the science behind exercising to combat sarcopenia.
-He also summarizes the main points of his book Choosing the StrongPath: Reversing the Downward Spiral of Aging.
+Fred Bartlit, a renowned trial lawyer with 60 years of experience and co-founder of StrongPath, explains the science behind exercising to combat sarcopenia.
+He also summarizes the main points of his book Choosing the StrongPath: Reversing the Downward Spiral of Aging, which is available on the StrongPath website.

 Among his repertoire, Bartlit served as the Chief Counsel on the Commission on the BP Deepwater Horizon Spill under the Obama administration.
 He also successfully represented President George W. Bush in Bush v.
 Gore in 2000.
 He became interested in fitness and physical wellness in his 50’s.
 His girlfriend at the time outperformed him in the gym, squatting 225 pounds for eight repetitions.
 Since then, he has been dedicated to spreading knowledge about exercise physiology.
 Also, he is determined to flip the pessimistic and resigned outlook toward sarcopenia.